Lameguy64/PSn00bSDK/README.md

 ## To-do List

-* psxgpu: VRAM move function, some primitives and macros yet to be implemented.
+* psxgpu: VRAM move function, few more primitives and macros yet to be implemented.

-* psxgte: Higher level GTE rotate translate and perspective functions yet to be implemented.
+* psxgte: Higher level GTE rotate translate and perspective functions, and many matrix transformation functions yet to be implemented.

 * psxspu: Plenty of work to be done.

-* psxapi: BIOS function calls intended for stdio may need to be in libc instead.
+* psxapi: BIOS function calls intended for stdio may need to be moved to libc instead.

 * psxetc: Text stream stuff (FntOpen(), FntPrint(), FndFlush()) for debug purposes yet to be implemented.

-* Libraries yet to be made: psxcd (for better CD-ROM support) and psxmdec (MDEC support).
+* And many more.

+There's been some working prototype CD-ROM code in the works for PSn00bSDK that is functional enough to play CD Audio tracks.
+The prototype code can be found in the SVN repo of PSn00bSDK which can be found in the PSn00bSDK page of Lameguy64's website, if you're interested to work on the CD-ROM implementation yourself.

 ## Usage terms